Polls are open from 7 a.m. until 7 p.m. on election day. Any voter who is standing in line at 7 p.m. is still eligible to cast a vote.

 What else do I have to do if I vote a provisional ballot?

 If the reason you voted a provisional ballot is solely because you did not provide an acceptable photo and signature identification at the polls, you do not need to provide any further evidence of your eligibility in order for your ballot to count.
-The local canvassing board will simply compare your signature on the provisional ballot certificate with the signature on your voter registration record.
-If the signatures match, your provisional ballot will be counted.
+The local canvassing board will simply compare your signature on the provisional ballot certificate with the signature on file.
+If the signatures match, your provisional ballot will be counted, provided you are otherwise eligible.
+If your signature on the Provisional Ballot Certificate is missing or does not match the one on file, you will still have the opportunity to cure the deficiency.
+You will need to submit to the Supervisor of Elections a completed DS-DE 210 - Provisional Ballot Cure Affidavit (English PDF /Español PDF) no later than 5 PM on the second day after the election.

-If you vote a provisional ballot for other reasons (for example, your eligibility is challenged by another person, you are in the wrong precinct when you vote, you do not appear on the precinct register, etc.), you have the opportunity to bring in evidence to your respective supervisor of elections no later than 5 p.m., of the second day following the election.
+If you vote a provisional ballot for other reasons (for example, your eligibility is challenged by another person, you are in the wrong precinct when you vote, you do not appear on the precinct register, etc.), you have the opportunity to bring in evidence to your respective supervisor of elections no later than 5 PM, of the second day following the election.
 (Section 101.048, F.S.)
-The local canvassing board will examine your provisional ballot certificate, and any and all other information and evidence, if anything is available.
-The board must count your provisional ballot unless the board determines, based on preponderance of the evidence, that you are not entitled to vote.
+The local canvassing board will examine your provisional ballot certificate, the cure affidavit, if applicable, and any and all other information and evidence, if available.
+The board will then make its determination based on the law.

 How do I find out if my provisional ballot was counted?